 Hon.
-Nyokabi is a lawyer, the immediate former Executive Director at Kituo Cha Sheria.
-She is an advocate of the High Court of Kenya who graduated from the University of Nairobi with her Bachelor of Laws degree.
+Nyokabi is an advocate of the High Court of Kenya who graduated from the University of Nairobi with her Bachelor of Laws degree.
 Her tenure as Kituo’s ED came at a momentous period in Kenya’s history in terms of Human Rights issues and the post-election violence after the 2007 general elections.
 This saw Kituo’s increased community partnerships and especially legal empowerment and advocacy for victims who are mostly the poor and vulnerable in society.

 Hon.
 Nyokabi is currently a lawmaker in the National Assembly elected as the Women Representative for Nyeri County in the 2013 general elections.

 Dr. Ekuru is a constitutional lawyer and an advocate of the High Court of Kenya, and a partner in the law firm of Ekuru Kabage Nyamathwe & Co.
 Advocates; he has taught constitutional & administrative Law at the University of Warwick, UK and at the Kenya School of Law, Nairobi; he has lectured on the Law of Refugees & IDPs at the School & Faculty of Law, University of Nairobi and at the East African School on Refugees & Humanitarian Affairs.

 He previously directed the now defunct Committee of Experts (CoE) that put together the new Constitution of Kenya 2010 and continue to write his memoirs on the constitution building process in Kenya.